ncpa0cpl/GnomeDarkThemeZed/README.md

 ![Gnome Dark Zed](./screenshots/gnome-dark.png)

-(font used in the abovr image is [Inconsolata](https://archlinux.org/packages/extra/any/ttf-inconsolata/))
+(font used in the above image is [Inconsolata](https://archlinux.org/packages/extra/any/ttf-inconsolata/))